conestogac-acsit/cdevops-gitea/README.md

 Now you should be able to access gitea in development mode.

-The challenge is to run this in production mode from a prod folder at the same level as the dev folder with it's own up, down and values.yaml.
+The challenge is to run this in production mode.

 ### Points to Cover